eddmash/android-form/docs/source/com/eddmash/form/fields/FieldInterface.rst

 .. java:method::  boolean isEditable()
    :outertype: FieldInterface

-   Is the view editable, this tells the form not to set values for the view and also tells the populator not to populate it.
+   Is the editText editable, this tells the form not to set values for the editText and also tells the populator not to populate it.

    :return: true if editable, false otherwise